-For 30+ years Anna Maria Island Turtle Watch (AMITW) has coordinated conservation efforts for 12 miles of Manatee County shoreline.
-In three decades, we monitored 7339 turtle activities, protected 4454 nests, 301, 694 turtle eggs, and watched 271,680 hatchlings depart to become a future generation of loggerheads that will return to the region as they reach maturity — in about 30 years.
+Since 1983, Anna Maria Island Turtle Watch (AMITW) has coordinated conservation efforts for nine miles of Manatee County shoreline.
+In three decades, we monitored 19,325 turtle activities and protected 9,469 nests.
+This includes at least 400,137 hatchlings that departed the beach to become a future generation of sea turtles that will return to the region as they reach maturity — in about 30 years.

 It’s not.”
 (Dr. Seuss)